 What is data masking?

-There are many types of data that can be protected using masking, but some commonly used in the business world include the following:
+There are many types of data that you can protect using masking, but common data types ripe for data masking include:

 - PII: Personally identifiable information